 Clinical outcome of coronavirus disease 2019 in haemato-oncology patients.
 Br J Haematol (2020) 190(2):e64-e67.
 PMID: 32420609

 Mechanisms of PD-L1/PD-1 mediated CD8 T-cell defects in the context of aging-related immune defects in the Eµ-TCL1 CLL mouse model.
 Blood (2015) 9;126(2):212-21.
 PMID: 25979947

 Trisomy 12 Chronic Lymphocytic Leukemia cells exhibit up-regulation of integrin signaling that is modulated by NOTCH1 mutations.
 Blood (2014) 123(26):4101-10.
 PMID: 24829201

 T cells from CLL patients exhibit features of T-cell exhaustion but retain capacity for cytokine production.
 Blood (2013) 121(9):1612-21.
 PMID: 23247726

 I combine my laboratory and translational research programme with clinical practice with the Cancer Centre at Barts Health, with specific emphasis on the treatment of lymphoid malignancies including CLL and lymphoma.
-I have a particular interest in the role of targeted therapies, immunotherapy and bone marrow transplantation in the treatment of these diseases.
+In addition to my research in metabolism, I have a particular interest in the role of targeted therapies, immunotherapy and bone marrow transplantation in the treatment of these diseases.